tfpeixoto/maristela-medeiros/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.4.16 =
+= 5.4.17 =

-* Enhancement: Added post notification keyword blocks in Drag and Drop  editor
+* New: Added Gutenberg block for subscription form
-* Enhancement: Added new rules for cart abandoned workflow [PRO]
+* New: Added new workflow action to change subscriber's status in the list [PRO]
+* Enhancement: Small UI improvements

 == Changelog ==

+**5.4.17 (19.10.2022)**

+* New: Added Gutenberg block for subscription form
+* New: Added new workflow action to change subscriber's status in the list [PRO]
+* Enhancement: Small UI improvements

 **5.4.16 (13.10.2022)**